Basic Concepts for Making Informed Financial Decisions for the Clinical Laboratory Part 1

 • Measuring Productivity

-• If supply costs in the example in Table 5 go up by $10,000 and the labor costs go down by $15,000, the Profit margin per reportable test will go down....
+• True or False: If supply costs in the example go up by $10,000 and the labor costs go down by $15,000, the profit margin per reportable test will go d...

 • Helping Hand Medical Center Laboratory's quarterly report included supply costs of $105,000, technical labor costs of $125,000, and nontechnical labor...